 What is the Artemis program?

-Humans have not left Earth orbit since Apollo 17 returned from the Moon in 1972.
-NASA has been trying to change that since 2004, when then-president George W. Bush announced the Vision for Space Exploration, an initiative to send humans back to the Moon and eventually to land on Mars.
-Since then, NASA's deep space efforts have had a number of names: Constellation (2004-2010, targeted lunar surface and Mars), Journey to Mars (2015-2018, targeted cislunar space, asteroid and Mars), and Moon to Mars (2018 to present, targeting lunar surface and Mars).
+NASA has been trying to change that since 2004 when then-U.S. President George W. Bush announced the Vision for Space Exploration, an initiative to send humans back to the Moon and eventually to land on Mars.
+Since then, NASA's deep space efforts have had a number of names: Constellation (2004-2010, targeted lunar surface and Mars), Journey to Mars (2015-2018, targeted cislunar space, asteroid, and Mars), and Moon to Mars (2018 to present, targeting lunar surface and Mars).

-Through its current Artemis program, NASA envisions sending astronauts to the lunar south pole by 2024 and eventually establishing a permanent presence on the Moon.
-The program is a result of the Trump administration's Space Policy Directive 1 and a 26 March 2019 speech by Vice President Mike Pence directing NASA to reach the Moon by 2024, 4 years earlier than its previous goal.
+Through its current Artemis program, NASA envisions sending astronauts to the lunar south pole by 2025 and eventually establishing a permanent presence on the Moon.
+The program is a result of the Trump administration's Space Policy Directive 1 and a March 26, 2019 speech by former Vice President Mike Pence directing NASA to reach the Moon by 2024.

-Artemis is designed to land humans on the Moon quickly, by 2024, and focus on Mars as a long-term human spaceflight goal after that.
-The preliminary short-term plan involves using both commercial rockets and NASA's Space Launch System, the Orion crew capsule, and a lunar landing system.
+Artemis is designed to land humans on the Moon quickly and focus on Mars as a long-term human spaceflight goal after that.
+The preliminary short-term plan involves using both commercial rockets and NASA's Space Launch System, the Orion crew capsule, and a commercial lunar landing system.
 A small space station in lunar orbit called the Gateway would serve future surface missions.

 The Planetary Society's principles for human spaceflight lay out how we evaluate, support, and critique proposed plans for human spaceflight.